 To make sure that you’re part of the 40%, familiarise yourself with Amazon’s aptitude tests and the style that of testing that they use.
 In between completing your online application and being invited to an assessment center, you’ll be expected to complete the online tests.

 Much like Google, Apple is a company that we’d all expect to have a high-tech hiring strategy but, the reality is quite surprising.

 Apple’s hiring process doesn’t include any online tests and, instead, applicants begin with an online application followed by a telephone interview and, finally, an assessment center.

-The assessment center consists of a role-play activity, group exercise, interview, and presentation with some very specific Apple-focused interview questions thrown in there!
+The pre-employment assessment center consists of a role-play activity, group exercise, interview, and presentation with some very specific Apple-focused interview questions thrown in there!

 At first glance, you could be led to believe that HP is another company who’ve chosen to buck aptitude testing in favor of a hiring strategy similar to Apple and Google’s.